-This power of attorney shall remain in effect for six (6) months, or one (1) year if I am an active duty member of the military, from the date my signature is notarized and shall be valid for all who rely upon it unless or until given written notice of revocation or this document expires.
+This power of attorney shall remain in effect for six (6) months, or one (1) year if I am an active-duty member of the military, from the date my signature is notarized and shall be valid for all who rely upon it unless or until given written notice of revocation or this document expires.

-Print Full Legal Name of Patient Patient's Date of Birth Print Full Legal Name(s) of Designated Agent #1 Print Full Legal Name(s) of Designated Agent #2 Address of Designated Agent Address of Designated Agent Telephone Number(s) of Designated Agent Telephone Number(s) of Designated Agent As the legally authorized representative of the patient, I agree to give the following powers to the Designated Agent(s): Check only one: any medical treatment, x-ray examination, anesthe lities I might perform myself, including giving or refusing consent to tic, medical or surgical diagnosis and treatment, hospital admission or matters relating to the health care needs of the patient. named as follows: t duly sworn, do declare to the undersigned authority that I sign that I sign it willingly, or willingly direct another to sign for me, that es expressed in the power of attorney and that I am the parent or Signature of Legally Authorized Representative(s) Date Printed Name of Legally Authorized Representative(s) Relationship to Patient
+Print Full Legal Name of Patient Patient's Date of Birth Print Full Legal Name(s) of Designated Agent #1 Print Full Legal Name(s) of Designated Agent #2 Address of Designated Agent Address of Designated Agent Telephone Number(s) of Designated Agent Telephone Number(s) of Designated Agent

+As the legally authorized representative of the patient, I agree to give the following powers to the Designated Agent(s):

+Check only one:

+- □ I delegate, without limitation, all parental responsibilities I might perform myself, including giving or refusing consent to any medical treatment, x-ray examination, anesthetic, medical or surgical diagnosis and treatment, hospital admission and discharge, access to medical records, and other matters relating to the health care needs of the patient. - □ I delegate only the specific parental responsibilities named as follows:

+I sign my name to this power of attorney, and being first duly sworn, do declare to the undersigned authority that I sign and execute this instrument as a power of attorney and that I sign it willingly, or willingly direct another to sign for me, that I execute it as my free and voluntary act for the purposes expressed in the power of attorney and that I am the parent or legally authorized representative of the patient, of sound mind and under no constraint or undue influence.
-Original - Designated Agent of Patient

-• Copy - Medical Record
+Original - Designated Agent of Patient • Copy - Medical Record